mac-cleanup/mac-cleanup-py/.github/ISSUE_TEMPLATE/questions.md

 ---
 name: Questions
-about: Describe your question here.
+about: Describe your question here
-title: How to do …
+title: ''
 labels: question
 assignees: Drugsosos

 ---

 **Question**
-Describe details of your question here
+Describe details of your question here.